vkottler/rcmpy/README.md

 This package attempts to adhere to the
 [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-It keeps stateful formation that needs to persist between command invocations in a `rcmpy` sub-directory in the user-state directory controlled by `XDG_STATE_HOME` (or the default: `$HOME/.local/state`).
+It keeps stateful formation that needs to persist between command invocations in a `rcmpy` sub-directory of the user-state directory controlled by `XDG_STATE_HOME` (or the default: `$HOME/.local/state`).

 One tracked piece of stateful information is the location of the current